mosaicresearch/TinySPOTComm/README.md

 TinySPOTComm
 ============

-TinySPOTComm consists of a number of tweaks to the 'blue' release of the Sun SPOT SDK to allow for basic interoperability with TinyOS Motes.
+TinySPOTComm consists of a number of tweaks to the Sun SPOT SDK (both 'blue' and 'red' are supported) to allow for basic interoperability with TinyOS Motes.
 This README file describes how to setup the TinySPOTComm library.
 For more information about the TinySPOTComm project we refer to the following
 paper: